 With its work complete, the Commission no longer maintains an office or a maintained website.
 Commission documents are found in the Documents section of this website, here.
 The Council also provides some of the the Commission's spatial data.
-The conformity of projects in the North Yukon planning region is also assessed by Council staff on behalf of the Commission.
+When projects are proposed in the North Yukon Planning Region, Council staff provide opinions on the consistency of the projects to the North Yukon Plan.

 The North Yukon Regional Land Use Plan was approved in 2009, making it Yukon's first (and only) regional plan to be approved under the Umbrella Final Agreement.
 Since then, some parts of the plan have been implemented, while others are still in progress.
 In recent months, we have been requested by the Plan's Parties (Vuntut Gwitchin and Yukon Governments) to assist by providing financial and staff resources to some implementation projects as well as attend implementation meetings between the Parties.
 Currently, we are involved in two projects that may serve as templates for other planning regions:

 As a courtesy to the Parties, the Council assists with updates of this plan, as needed.
 These updates will be posted in our documents section folder